On average, 75% of venture-backed startups don’t make it. Why do so many startups fail?

 Mitigation strategy: Get coaching, get a co-founder

 A solo founder may struggle to succeed, but that doesn’t mean any old co-founder will increase the likelihood of success.
 Plenty of startups have been torpedoed when the relationship between co-founders starts to sour.
 That said, finding the right co-founder can provide balance and a diversity that helps the company reach new heights.

 Whether with one founder, two, or a small group, leadership coaching is essential to building understanding, learning healthy conflict resolution, and uncovering one’s own hidden opportunities to become a better leader.

 Invest in Your People to Achieve Business Growth

 Startup founders have a lot on their plates.
 Building a product that solves the problems of their target market.
 Wooing investors to back and help build the company.
 Growing the company through new user acquisition.
 Just to name a few.

-These are the most common benchmarks against which success is measured, but even when all three of these things fall into place, startups can fail due to people problems.
-Invest in your culture early, spend time evaluating your organizational growth plan, and work on your relationships consistently to ensure you have a strong foundation on which your company can grow and thrive.
+With HR support, invest in your culture early, spend time evaluating your organizational growth plan, and work on your relationships consistently to ensure you have a strong foundation on which your company can grow and thrive.